 The curve is constructed as follows.
 Maxi and maxo refer to the number of teeth on the inner and outer gears, respectively, and currenti and currento refer to the pair of teeth that are currently meshing.
 Dthetai and dthetao are the angles subtended by a single gear tooth on the inner and outer gears, respectively.
-Radius1 is the distance from the center of the fixed ring to the center of the inner wheel, and radius2 is the distance from the center of the inner wheel to the pen.
-First, the angles of the two teeth that are currently meshing are found.
+Radius1 is the distance from the center of the fixed ring to the center of the inner wheel, and radius2 is the distance from the center of the two teeth that are currently meshing are found.
 The angles thetai and thetao are both relative to a fixed coordinate system.
 Then, the (x,y) coordinates of the pen location are given by:

-'''

-x = radius1cos(thetao) + radius2cos(thetai)

-y = radius1sin(thetao) + radius2sin(thetai)
+x = radiusl\cos(thetao) + radius2\cos(thetai) y = radiusl\sin(thetao) + radius2\sin(thetai)

-'''

-Note that the SinCos utility procedure expects the angle to be an integer from 0 to 65536 (2pi), so you use this format for all the angles throughout the function.
+Note that the SinCos utility procedure expects the angle to be an integer from 0 to 65536 (2\pi), so you use this format for all the angles throughout the function.